PhD Programme in Experimental Medicine

 Director: Prof. Ernesto Fedele

-1) Curriculum of Biochemistry
+1) Biochemistry

-2) Curriculum of Pharmacology and Toxicology
+2) Pharmacology and Toxicology

-4) Curriculum of Molecular and Cellular Pathology of Aging-related Diseases
+3) Molecular and Cellular Pathology of Aging-related Diseases

 Governing Bodies